graph LR;

 def find(text):

-return re.findall(IMPORTANT_PATTERN, text)
+return re.findall(IMPORTANT_PATTERN, text)graph LR;

 random_draw[random_draw] --> np.random.randint[np.random.randint];